Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: Discussion

 One can try to disentangle the HI signal from the foreground signal using clever statistical methods.
 Indeed, a substantial amount of work has been done at the HI power spectrum level with blind foreground subtraction methods (see e.g. \cite{Alonso:2014dhk} for an extensive study of different foreground subtraction methods and \cite{Carucci:2020enz,Cunnington:2020wdu} for more recent studies).
 In general, blind foreground methods perform very well on small scales but do not recover well the large scales which are needed to improve bispectrum measurements.
 In practice, one would need to fit transfer functions based on simulations to fully reconstruct them.
 Alternatively one can look to reconstruct the large scales from other available scales using quadratic estimators.
 This has been proposed recently in \cite{Li:2020uug} and further explored in \cite{Li:2020luq} were RSD and bias models where included in their original work.
 This opens a new window to reconstruct large scales in HI intensity mapping that we will pursue in the future.

 Our results indicate that a HI bispectrum analysis, and in particular a PNG-oriented one, is better done using an IF experiment with a packed array, i.e. high-density dish distribution.
 Although more and more dishes help to improve the noise, the two configurations considered provide information in disjoint scale ranges.
 While the size of the dish imposes a minimum accessible scale in SD modes, in IF mode it becomes the largest accessible scale.
 Hence, for bispectrum studies, one should choose a survey that includes the scales containing the bulk of the information, which are smaller but still linear scales.
 These are better probed by IF mode.
 In addition, IF surveys can be further improved by a large sky coverage and high redshift reach.
+For the power spectrum, the bulk of the PNG signal, especially for the local case, originates from the large-scale regime, due to the scale-dependent bias correction.
+This makes SD-mode experiments ideal for a power spectrum analysis.
+Nonetheless, we show that in the case of small-volume surveys in SD mode, the bispectrum can still outperform power spectrum constraints.
+In the case where the large-scale regime is probed with sufficient resolution, the power spectrum provides the tightest constraints, in particular for the local PNG.
+In this case, for surveys that additionally offer access to scales towards the end of the linear regime, the power spectrum and bispectrum provide equivalent constraints and a combined analysis would optimally utilise the available PNG signal.
 Proposed surveys that fit these criteria, like SKA2-LOW and PUMA (Full) (see \cite{Karagiannis:2019jjx}), make ideal candidates for putting tight constraints on the amplitude of PNG, including the elusive equilateral type, and shedding light on the inflationary epoch of the primordial Universe.